-Choosing the correct study method is a crucial part of the learning process that is too often skipped over by students.
+Choosing the correct study method is a crucial part of the learning process that students too often skip over.
 Picking the best study method for the situation can help students reach their full potential, while a poorly chosen study technique will kill any real progress, no matter how hard the student tries to study.

 If you’re reading this article, you’re likely the exception, but the reality is that most students rely on ineffective study strategies.
-In fact, researchers have found that between 83.6% and 84% of students rely on rereading: a study method that provides very limited benefits.
+Researchers have found that between 83.6% and 84% of students rely on rereading: a study method that provides minimal benefits.

 There are far superior study methods out there than rereading.
 Methods that have been developed and researched by the world’s top learning scientists.
 Yet, surprisingly few students have ever heard of them.
-That is why being able to utilize them effectively will give you not only an edge but an entire leg up on the competition.
+That is why utilizing them effectively will give you not only an edge but an entire leg up on the competition.

 These are the seven best study methods all students should know about: